danielbom/tpp-compiler/README.md

   * Receivies the stream of tokens and create the Syntax Tree (AST).

 - Semantic:
+  * preprocessing:
     * Simplify the AST, removing unnecessaries nodes.
     * Transform the AST into a specialized structure, preparing to generate the intermediate code.
+  * functions:
     * Check if 'principal' function exists.
-  * Check if variables are used after the declaration.
+    * Check if has only 1 declaration by function.
     * Check if all called function has been declared.
+    * Check if the parameters length matches.
+    * Check if typed function are return statement.
     * Check if has a return statement and the return type matches the value of the expression on the return statement.
+  * variables:
+    * Check if has only 1 declaration of variables by context.
+    * Check if variables are declared.
+    * Check if variables are initialized.
+    * arrays:
+      * Check if index dimension are used correctly

 - Generator:
   * Generate the intermediate code.